 A close look at this Gospel, such as I’m finding as I read Ched Myers for the second time, reinforces my conviction that spirituality can be very worldly indeed.
 This is a spirituality that follows the path of the Son of God into the midst of materiality, even—in fact, especially—into the political/economic/cultural world that humans have made through (among other more positive things) greed, hunger for power, and willing complicity with or unwilling toleration of these.

 In Mark the Evangelist’s world, politics, economics, culture, and religion were not separate.
-Mark could not write theology without political implications or address a political situation without being either attacked or applauded religiously and probably both from different sides.
+Mark could not write theology without political implications or address a political situation without being either attacked or applauded or both religiously.
 The same goes for the economics of that day (the great wealth disparities) and the culture (whom you could touch or with whom you could eat, for example).
 Myers deals with these interconnections and in doing so throws surprising light on obscure Bible passages including some that I didn’t know were obscure.
-My second reading of Binding the Strong Man is going to be well worthwhile.

 Teaser: Maybe you doubt that prayer can lift a mountain and send it crashing into the sea.
 Maybe you wonder why the gospels give you two miracles of feeding the multitudes.
 Maybe you’re shocked when Jesus calls a woman a “dog.”
 And maybe you’re perfectly comfortable when Jesus calls his followers and you “fishers of people.”
 If so and if you like surprises, stay tuned.